srikanth2212/jsonez/README.md

 Adding an array:
 ```
 /*
- * The API will create the array object val10 and
+ * The API will create the array object outer and
  * populates 100 as its first element
  */
 err = g.AddToArray(100, "outer", "val10")